sherz-tyc/snake-eyes/README.md

 demonstration purpose, as it is easier to set up for quick prototyping.

-I have, however, taken the liberty of building a simple UI for this game even though I believe UI is also out of the scope of this assessment.
+I have, however, taken the liberty of building a simple UI for this game even though I believe UI is also out of the scope of this exercise.
 It is rather basic with Ajax calls so please don not judge too hard on this!
-I built it mainly because it would be a shame to have only the logic and no visuals for such classic game.
+I built it mainly because it would be a shame to have only the business logic but without any visuals for such classic game.

 ## Designs/Tools